 The ninth update adds a Community tab within the game's menus, allowing players to check out all the latest updates and news about the game, and learn new tips without having to leave the app.

 The tenth update adds the game's first new Spellcaster and teases a heap of new characters to be added in the coming months, as well as making some metagame and balance changes to accomodate new heroes, and a new environment for each Spellcaster in keeping with their style and lore.

 The twelth update adds Daily Quests to complete and earn rewards, improves the UI and tutorial, and makes a number of other smaller changes.

 Snipers vs Thieves

-Developer: PlayStack Where: Australia, Denmark, Finland, Netherlands, Norway, New Zealand, Philippines, Singapore, Sweden, United Kingdom Platforms: iOS Live since: 16 December 2016 Updates: (7), last 1 June 2017
+Developer: PlayStack Where: Australia, Denmark, Finland, Netherlands, Norway, New Zealand, Philippines, Singapore, Sweden, United Kingdom Platforms: Android, iOS Live since: 16 December 2016 Updates: (11), last 28 July 2017

 Snipers and thieves may not be nature's most well-known of enemies, but that's your choice of team in PlayStack's Snipers vs Thieves.

 It's all focused on real-time PvP, with Thieves trying to steal as much cash as they can from the enemy vaults, and Snipers stopping them with a high-powered rifle.